AshleyYakeley/Truth/mkdocs/docs/types.md

 ### Declared Closed Entity Types

-Closed entity types can be declared with the `closedtype` keyword.
+Closed entity types can be declared with the `datatype storable` keywords.
 The declaration specifies the constructors of the type.
 They are similar to data types, but each constructor has an anchor, and field types are all subtypes of `Entity`.
 Like data types, closed entity types can have type parameters, but they must all be covariant.